vibhashah/java4-labs-spring-ioc/README.md

 ## Completing the Assignment

 __Important__ You will want to create a separate IntelliJ project for each of the three subdirectories.
-Also, you may not change the code in any test cases. _The only permissible difference between the base version of each JUnit test class is yours will have no tests commented out but the file is otherwise identical._
+Also, you may not change the code in any test cases. _The only permissible difference between the base version of each JUnit test class and yours is yours will have no tests commented out and the file is otherwise identical._

 ### XML-based Configuration Lab
 1. Start IntelliJ and, if necessary, close the last project you had open